 This article is no longer being updated.
 For the latest information on the Rye Fire, click here.

-The blaze broke out about 9:30 a.m.
-Tuesday near the 2500 block of Rye Canyon Loop, and -- driven by gusty Santa Ana winds -- has scorched 6,049 acres, destroyed one structure, threatened 5,460 others, and caused burn injuries to a firefighter, authorities said.
-The firefighter, who may have been an inmate, was airlifted to a burn center for treatment.
+It started at 9:30 a.m.
+Tuesday near the 2500 block of Rye Canyon Loop, and -- driven by gusty Santa Ana winds -- has threatened 5,460 structures and caused burn injuries to a firefighter, authorities said.
+The firefighter, possibly an inmate, was airlifted to a burn center for treatment.

 All evacuations and road closures issued as a result of the fire have been lifted, and the College of the Canyons evacuation site has been deactivated, officials said.

-The fire prompted the evacuation of about 5,000 people from about 1,300 homes and the temporary closure of sections of the 5 Freeway and state Route 126.
+The fire prompted the evacuation of about 5,000 people from about 1,300 homes and the closure of sections of the Golden State (5) Freeway and state Route 126.

 Authorities reminded residents that the Disaster Distress Helpline, a 24- hour national hotline dedicated to providing immediate crisis counseling for those affected by the fires, is accessible at (800) 985-5990.